How do you get scoliosis?

 - Difficulty breathing (in severe cases)

-Scoliosis can put excess stress on the vertebrae and intervertebral discs of the spine.
-The condition can often lead to degenerative conditions, like degenerative disc disease or spinal osteoarthritis, which may cause spinal nerve compression.
-Nerve compression can cause symptoms of pain, tingling, numbness or muscle weakness in the neck, back and/or extremities.
+Scoliosis can put excess stress on the vertebrae and spinal discs, speeding up the development of degenerative conditions like a herniated disc or spinal osteoarthritis — major causes of spinal nerve compression.
+Nerve compression can cause symptoms of pain, tingling, numbness or muscle weakness both locally and in the upper or lower extremities.